-Any surface work performed on public land (lands administered by Environment and Parks (the department) and or its predecessors) requires a survey/sketch plan along with the application/amendment/renewal form for a disposition [Public Lands Act: Section 23(1) and the Mines and Minerals Act: Section 26(1)].
+Any surface work performed on public land (lands administered by the Government of Alberta (the Government) requires a survey/sketch plan along with the application/amendment/renewal form for a disposition Public Lands Act section 23(1) and the Mines and Minerals Act section 26(1)].
 The survey and/or sketch plan must indicate the extent of the activity being applied for and its proximity to existing dispositions.

-For additional information on public lands administered by the department, refer to:
+For additional information on public lands administered by the Government, refer to:

 The purpose of this document is to provide information on the requirements for the survey/sketch plan, depending on the type of disposition and the purpose of the activity.

 Surveys must comply with the Surveys Act and the Alberta Land Surveyors' Association's Manual of Standard Practice and be conducted by an Alberta Land Surveyor commissioned under the Land Surveyors Act.
 The surveyor must hold a current annual certificate from the Alberta Land Surveyors' Association.
 The Director of Surveys administers the Surveys Act.

 - Director of Surveys

 Surveys/sketches must comply with the requirements set out within this web page to be acceptable to the director [Public Lands Administration Regulation section 9(1)(a)(b) (formal disposition); section 11(1)(a)(b) (authorization); and section 13(1)(a) (approval)].
 To ensure sketches meet these requirements it may be prudent to engage a professional to prepare them.